mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.md

 Fields:

-- address: the hostname or IP, and the port number, that the client connects to.
-Note that this is **not** the "me" field in the server's hello or legacy hello response, in the case that the server reports an address different from the address the client uses.
+- `address`: the hostname or IP, and the port number, that the client connects to.
+Note that this is **not** the `me` field in the server's hello or legacy hello response, in the case that the server reports an address different from the address the client uses.

-- (=) error: information about the last error related to this server.
+- (=) `error`: information about the last error related to this server.
 Default null.

-- roundTripTime: the duration of the hello or legacy hello call.
+- `roundTripTime`: the duration of the hello or legacy hello call.
 Default null.

-- minRoundTripTime: the minimum RTT for the server.
+- `minRoundTripTime`: the minimum RTT for the server.
 Default null.

-- lastWriteDate: a 64-bit BSON datetime or null.
-The "lastWriteDate" from the server's most recent hello or legacy hello response.
+- `lastWriteDate`: a 64-bit BSON datetime or null.
+The `lastWriteDate` from the server's most recent hello or legacy hello response.

-- opTime: an opTime or null.
+- `opTime`: an opTime or null.
 An opaque value representing the position in the oplog of the most recently seen write.
     Default null.
 (Only mongos and shard servers record this field when monitoring config servers as replica sets, at least until
     [drivers allow applications to use readConcern "afterOptime".](../max-staleness/max-staleness.md#future-feature-to-support-readconcern-afteroptime))

-- (=) type: a [ServerType](#servertype) enum value.
+- (=) `type`: a [ServerType](#servertype) enum value.
 Default Unknown.

-- (=) minWireVersion, maxWireVersion: the wire protocol version range supported by the server.
+- (=) `minWireVersion`, `maxWireVersion`: the wire protocol version range supported by the server.
 Both default to 0.
     [Use min and maxWireVersion only to determine compatibility](#checking-wire-protocol-compatibility).

-- (=) me: The hostname or IP, and the port number, that this server was configured with in the replica set.
+- (=) `me`: The hostname or IP, and the port number, that this server was configured with in the replica set.
 Default null.

-- (=) hosts, passives, arbiters: Sets of addresses.
+- (=) `hosts`, `passives`, `arbiters`: Sets of addresses.
 This server's opinion of the replica set's members, if any.
     These [hostnames are normalized to lower-case](#hostnames-are-normalized-to-lower-case).
 Default empty.
 The client monitors all three types of servers in a replica set.

-- (=) tags: map from string to string.
+- (=) `tags`: map from string to string.
 Default empty.

-- (=) setName: string or null.
+- (=) `setName`: string or null.
 Default null.

-- (=) electionId: an ObjectId, if this is a MongoDB 2.6+ replica set member that believes it is primary.
+- (=) `electionId`: an ObjectId, if this is a MongoDB 2.6+ replica set member that believes it is primary.
 See [using electionId and setVersion to detect stale primaries](#using-electionid-and-setversion-to-detect-stale-primaries).
     Default null.

-- (=) setVersion: integer or null.
+- (=) `setVersion`: integer or null.
 Default null.

-- (=) primary: an address.
+- (=) `primary`: an address.
 This server's opinion of who the primary is.
 Default null.

-- lastUpdateTime: when this server was last checked.
+- `lastUpdateTime`: when this server was last checked.
 Default "infinity ago".

-- (=) logicalSessionTimeoutMinutes: integer or null.
+- (=) `logicalSessionTimeoutMinutes`: integer or null.
 Default null.

-- (=) topologyVersion: A topologyVersion or null.
+- (=) `topologyVersion`: A topologyVersion or null.
 Default null.
 The "topologyVersion" from the server's most recent hello or legacy hello response or [State Change Error](#state-change-error).

-- (=) iscryptd: boolean indicating if the server is a [mongocryptd](../client-side-encryption/client-side-encryption.md#mongocryptd) server.
+- (=) `iscryptd`: boolean indicating if the server is a [mongocryptd](../client-side-encryption/client-side-encryption.md#mongocryptd) server.
 Default null.

 "Passives" are priority-zero replica set members that cannot become primary.
 The client treats them precisely the same